2021 Attractions for Southwest Arkansas

 DeGray Lake Resort State Park

 Arkansas’s only resort state park is located about eight miles north of Arkadelphia on 13,800-acre DeGray Lake, formed when the Caddo River was dammed in 1972.
 Located on an island and reached by a short causeway, is the park’s lodge.
 Hiking, water-skiing, sailing, jet-skiing, fishing, bird watching, and pleasure boating are popular DeGray activities.
 Visitors can get rental watercraft at the park marina to take advantage of the lake’s fishing or can launch their own craft for free.
-A full service marina is open year round and the park offers daily interpretive programs Memorial Day through Labor Day and throughout the year on weekends or by appointment.
+A full service marina is also available.
 The park also offers campsites equipped for RV or tent camping with water and electric hookups.
-They also have Yurts to rent, which are large, high walled tents with electricity, wood floors, screened windows and a door that can be locked.

 Felsenthal National Wildlife Refuge